christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 Solutions are:

-- use Docker containers, which limit the choice of the driver version in the operating system: the compliant CUDA and CUDNN versions as well as the deep learning frameworks can be installed inside the Docker container.
+- use Docker containers, which limit the choice of the driver version in the host operating system.
+For the compliant CUDA and CUDNN versions as well as the deep learning frameworks, you install them in the Docker container.

 - or use environment managers such as `conda` or `virtualenv`.
 A few commands to know: